-In order to graduate, students enrolling in ninth grade for the first time during or after the 2013-2014 school year are required to complete either a technical pathway, a world language pathway, a fine arts pathway, or an advanced academic pathway.
+In order to graduate, students enrolling in ninth or tenth grade are required to complete either a technical pathway, a world language pathway, a fine arts pathway, or an advanced academic pathway.

 The HCSD shall make available to all students the required areas of study.